Crunch-io/webdocs/crunch/crunch_dataset-properties.md

 **Description** - Click the dataset description to edit it.

-**Start Date/End Date** - These properties are included to allow start and end dates to be specified as survey metadata.
+**Start Date/End Date** - When was the data collected?
+These properties are included to allow start and end dates (distinct, obviously, from dataset creation or modification times) to be included as dataset attributes.

-**Notes** - If there are notes about the dataset that don't seem appropriate for the description, you can include them here.
+**Notes** - If you have more detailed notes about the dataset beyond its description, you can include them here.

-**Export** - Attempts to Export the dataset to an SPSS file.
+**Export** - Export the dataset to an SPSS file.
 Click once to begin the export – this can take some time for larger datasets.
-When the export is complete, the button will change to reading DatasetName.spss.
-Click again to download the exported dataset.
+When the export is complete, the button will change from "Export" to an SPSS ".sav" filename.
+Click again to download the exported file.